Perspective | Republicans now think Texas courts don’t decide their own election law

 Like so many 11th-hour voting-related suits filed by Republicans in recent weeks, this suit has almost nothing to do with voter fraud.
 Rather, it’s the latest in a consistent and cynical line of suits — in Wisconsin, Pennsylvania, Minnesota, among others — that appear motivated by partisan gain, assuming that the exclusion of any set of ballots from Harris County, the third-largest in the country and one of Texas’s key Democratic strongholds, is good for Republicans.

 The Harris County case, in particular, gives away the game: It lays bare how little this case and others have to do with the public interest.
-And it’s easy to see how the plaintiffs’ argument — if taken seriously by the court and followed to its logical conclusion — would actually invalidate any number of state election laws on the ground that no two jurisdictions have exactly the same voting rules.
-It would certainly be less chaotic if all Americans voted pursuant to a uniform set of federally-imposed procedures — if forms, machines, drop-box specifications, mail-in ballot receipt deadlines and early voting schedules were exactly the same, from county to county and state to state — but inefficiency is not, of itself, unconstitutional.
+And it’s easy to see how the plaintiffs’ argument, if taken seriously by the court and followed to its logical conclusion, would actually invalidate any number of state election laws on the ground that no two jurisdictions have exactly the same voting rules.

+It would certainly be less chaotic if all Americans voted pursuant to a uniform set of federally imposed procedures — if forms, machines, drop-box specifications, mail-in ballot receipt deadlines and early voting schedules were exactly the same, from county to county and state to state — but inefficiency is not, of itself, unconstitutional.

 The suit is already beset with procedural problems: Although the drive-through voting policy was announced months ago, piloted this summer and had the tacit approval of Texas’s director of elections, the plaintiffs waited until last week to first bring this federal suit.
 It’s also unclear how these plaintiffs (or anyone else, for that matter) are injured by having eligible voters cast timely ballots.
 And under something called the Rooker-Feldman doctrine, lawsuits like this — in which someone who lost in state court brings the same suit against the same party in federal court — are supposed to be barred.
 In other words, without ever reaching the merits of the plaintiffs’ claims, this suit could — and should — be quickly dismissed.